 In January 2009, President Barack Obama became the first African American president to take office in the United States of America.
 A record-setting 1.8 million people gathered to witness the inauguration.

 The list goes on– the stories of success and achievement are endless.

-More Black History Facts:
+More Black History Facts

-Black History month is celebrated in the United States, Canada, the United Kingdom, Germany and the Netherlands.
+Black History Month is celebrated in the United States, Canada, the United Kingdom, Germany, and the Netherlands.

 Vermont was the first state to officially abolish slavery.

-In the mid 1800’s, historians discovered written protests arguing for abolition.
+In the mid-1800s, historians discovered written protests arguing for abolition.
 They were drafted by Pennsylvania Quakers in 1688 and are considered the earliest recorded protests against slavery.

 In 1968, Shirley Chisholm became the first black woman in Congress.
-She served a four year term and began her presidential campaign shortly after.
+She served a four-year term and began her presidential campaign shortly after.
 While Chisholm didn’t win, she is the first African American from a major political party to have run for president.

 The examples of black men and women who’ve changed the world are endless.
 Despite broken pasts and painful histories, Black History Month is a time to celebrate the contributions and culture of those mentioned above and many more.
-Don’t forget to reflect on the importance of Black History Month and how it’s shaped out country to be what it is today!
+Don’t forget to reflect on the importance of Black History Month and how it’s shaped our country to be what it is today!